Pavani-Kodati/employee-server/README.md

 # employee-server
-Backend server for the Employee Management System" helps others (and future you) understand the project.
+Backend server for the Employee Management System" helps others understand the project.